google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 ![center](res/classification.gif)

 <!--
-In the lab we will build a logistic regression.
+In the lab, we will build a logistic regression.
 A logistic regression finds a logistic function and uses it to divide two classes of data.
 A logistic function is a function in the shape depicted in this slide.
 It can range in values from zero to one.

 This model is relatively easy to interpret and train, but doesn't perform well unless an actual logistic boundary can be found.
 To create a logistically divisible set of classes, you sometimes have to perform some very heavy data manipulation.